 The tall and short of it is, it can cause inflammation.
 Coffee can also alleviate the problem.
 Probably not the answer you were looking for, but true, nonetheless.
 There have been many tests and studies done by various research teams to find the answer to this exact question.

-What it comes down to are you and your health.
+What it comes down to is you and your health.
 In the article below, we will take a closer look at the effects of coffee and inflammation.
-We will also share who should steer clear of the brew, and why it works for some people.
+We’ll also share who should steer clear of the brew, and why it works for some people.

 The Basic Properties of Coffee